Word has reached camp that we’ve taken damage.

 The only power we really have available to us is to keep.
 Doing.
 The work.

-Eventually, the wins fade and the hits digest and there is still only ever the work to be done.
+Eventually, the wins fade and the hits digest.
+What’s left is only the work that is still to be done.

 Events this week have reminded me of a couple of huge papers that really shook the performance world when they came out a couple of years back.

-They looked specifically at adversity-related experiences as a necessary developmental opportunity for success in sport and life.
+Specifically, they looked at adversity-related experiences as a necessary developmental opportunity for success in sport and life.

 Some of my favourite lines are here: